hackgvl/slack-events-bot/README.md

   the source code in the `src/` folder.
 - [pylint](https://pylint.readthedocs.io/en/stable/) via `pylint src/` to lint the source code in the `src/` folder.
 We want this to stay at 10/10!
+- [isort](https://pycqa.github.io/isort/index.html) via `isort src/` to make sure that imports are in a standard order (black doesn't do this).
 - `pipreqs --force` to save a new version of `requirements.txt`.
 This is only necessary if you're adding or removing a new dependency.
 If you're updating the requirements, make sure to add it to the list of dependencies in